ta0kira/locking-container/readme.txt

 initializer, and the second is the lock order, passed to the lock object.
 This must be > 0 for ordering to work.
-If the order is 0, the lock functions like the original lock type (e.g., 'lc::rw_lock'), except that ordered authorization objects still be used must. 'get_read' and 'get_write' will return 'NULL' for ordered locks because the system only works if we can be sure that all threads abide by the ordering rules (via authorization objects).
+If the order is 0, the lock functions like the original lock type (e.g., 'lc::rw_lock'), except that ordered authorization objects must still be used. 'get_read' and 'get_write' will return 'NULL' for ordered locks because the system only works if we can be sure that all threads abide by the ordering rules (via authorization objects).